golang-module/dongle/README.md

 ##### Encode and decode by base62

+>Customizable alphabet, the alphabet must be 62 bytes, the default alphabet is 0123456789ABCDEFGHIJKNMNOPQLRSTUVWXYZabcdefghijklmnopqrstuvwxyz

 ```go
 // Encode by base62 from string and output string
 dongle.Encode.FromString("hello world").ByBase62().ToString() // AAwf93rvy4aWQVw